bodrick/awesome/TOPICS.md

 ## pypi

-*   [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A SQL linter and auto-formatter for Humans
+*   [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A modular SQL linter and auto-formatter with support for multiple dialects and templated code.

 ## sql-linter

-*   [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A SQL linter and auto-formatter for Humans
+*   [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A modular SQL linter and auto-formatter with support for multiple dialects and templated code.

 ## cleancode